arinkarus/NET1.S.2019.Chemrukova.13/README.md

 `Queue<T>` | | | | | | |
 `Stack<T>` | | | | | | |

+* Instance of dictionary is created if key count is greater than threshold.
-* - The KeyedCollection<> can be configured to not create an internal Dictionary<>, depending on the number of items.
+** The KeyedCollection<> can be configured to not create an internal Dictionary<>, depending on the number of items.